MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-account.md

 Creating a Surface Hub device account (also known as a Room mailbox) allows Surface Hub 2S to receive, approve, or decline meeting requests and join meetings.
 Configure the device account during Out-of-Box Experience (OOBE) setup.
 If needed, you can change it later (without going through OOBE setup).

-Unlike standard Room mailboxes that remain disabled by default, you need to enable the Surface Hub 2S device account to sign on to Microsoft Teams.
+Unlike standard Room mailboxes that remain disabled by default, you need to enable the Surface Hub 2S device account to sign in to Microsoft Teams or Skype for Business.
 Surface Hub 2S relies on Exchange ActiveSync, which requires an ActiveSync mailbox policy on the device account.
 Apply the default ActiveSync mailbox policy that comes with Exchange Online.

 Create the account via the graphical user interface (GUI) in the Microsoft 365 admin center or by using PowerShell.
 You can use Exchange Online PowerShell to configure specific features including: